treyhunner/treyhunner.github.com/source/_posts/2019-01-03-no-really-pathlib-is-great.markdown

 **The `pathlib` code was indeed slower**, much slower percentage-wise.

 But in my case, this speed difference doesn't matter much.
-I searched for every Python file in my home directory and lost 6 seconds to the slower version of my code.
+I searched for every file in my home directory and lost 6 seconds to the slower version of my code.
 If I needed to scale this code to search 10 million files, I'd probably want to rewrite it.
 But that's a problem I can get to if I experience it.